kaizen-ai/kaizenflow/docs/General_rules_of_collaboration.md

   invested time
   - In fact, everyone will be much quicker, because everyone will be able to look at any part of the codebase or any notebook and get oriented quickly

+## Vacations/OOTO time

+- We use [vacation calendar](https://calendar.google.com/calendar/u/0?cid=Y19kYWRlOGU0NTUwMzhiMDllMmUzNDk1OWM2YzFkYWNhYTVmMTAzYjdjZmNiODQ1MDkzOWZhMTBkZDY2NWI3ZjJhQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) to announce time off
+- If you are a part of _@all_ mailing group you should be able to access this calendar with your company email
+- Create an event in it, whenever you have planned time off in order to let your colleagues know in advance

 ## Improve your English!